KushnerykPavel/pavlokushneryk.github.io/README.md

-## This blog about my development jorney
+## This blog about my development jorney.